 - Here is a video which illustrates the process in Dutch.

-On the day of the elections, you can check this interactive map, click on your municipality and see the candidates of each party.
+On the day of the elections, you can check this website, click on your municipality and see the candidates of each party.
 They will also display the final results after voting.
+For the European Parliament elections, the candidates and the results are published at the national level.

 Belgium is slowly introducing electronic voting.
 This is currently not yet possible in Ghent, however, several neighbouring municipalities have already introduced this method (e.g. Deinze, Evergem, Sint-Niklaas …).
 The full list can be found on the official government election website.
 There are two different types of electronic voting (new vs. old voting computers), the East Flemish communities are still using the old system.
 A short video explains the procedure for voting on the old computers.